mjbrusso/game2dboard/README.md

 This Python GUI package provides a graphical user interface (GUI) for 2d arrays (matrix).

 - What is the aim of this library?<br>
-The aim of the game2dboard is to offer an easy and fun way for students who are new to programming to learn and code programs using arrays.
+I created this project to help my students from an introductory course on computer programming at the University of Passo Fundo (Brazil) to write programs with two-dimensional arrays in an easy and fun way.
+I think it can be useful for others.

 - What types of games can be created?<br>
 Any that can be modeled on a two-dimensional array, such as checkers, life, tic-tac-toe, chess, 2048, minefield, among many others.